Healthcare Policy Forum Newspaper Article Series:

 George Cautherley, Convenor, Healthcare Policy Forum

-An abridged version of this article was published in SCMP on 25 October 2010.
+The Chinese version of this article was published in Ming Pao on 27 January 2011.

 The above does not necessarily represent the views of the Foundation.
 Reproduction of the presentation requires written permission from the author.